Old Dominion Terrier Standard

 Height at the withers: minimum preferred height for bitches is 17 inches; minimum preferred height for dogs is 18 inches, neither to exceed 23 inches.
 Bitches slightly shorter than the preferred minimum is acceptable if the bitch is proportionately built.
 The height measured at the highest point of the withers should an inch less than the length measured from the forechest horizontally to the rear projection of the upper thigh.
 Length of head, neck and legs in proportion to length and depth of body.
 Weight is proportionate to size.

 The head is proudly carried.
 When viewed from the front it should neither be too narrow or too wide forming a triangle between a isosceles triangle and an equilateral triangle.
 Wrinkles may be present on the forehead especially when ears are erect.
 Wrinkles may be more pronounced in puppies, the skull is broad and flat.
 The occiput is not prominent. the cheeks are muscled but never bulging to form jowls.
 The stop is distinct.
 Ears are V shaped and set to the outer edges of the skull.
 Erect ears are preferred, tipped ears are allowed, button ears are a serious fault and drop ears are a disqualification.
 Eyes, eyes are almond shaped and obliquely set.
 Eye color can vary with coat color from brown to hazel.
-Blue eyes are a disqualification.
+Blue eyes are undesireable but not a disqualification.
 Muzzle- the muzzle is slightly shorter in length than the skull.
 It should taper along the sides of the nose without being snipey or pointed.
 A long narrow, fox like look is a disqualification.
 Nose- nose color corresponds with body color and is entirely pigmented.
 Dudley and butterfly noses are a disqualification.
 Bite- Scissor bite is preferred but a level bite is allowed.
 Undershot and overshot bites are a disqualification.

 Neck, Topline and Body